GemCis is named after the chemotherapy drugs used:

 - a fine tube that goes under the skin of your chest and into a vein close by (central line)

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Your nurse will give you gemcitabine (a colourless fluid) as a drip, which takes about half an hour.
-After this, they will give you cisplatin (a colourless fluid) as a drip, which takes 1 to 4 hours.
+Your nurse will give you gemcitabine (a colourless fluid) as a drip.
+This takes about 30 minutes.
+After this, they will give you cisplatin (a colourless fluid) as a drip.
+This takes 1 to 4 hours.
 They usually run the drip through a pump, which gives you the treatment over a set time.
-After the chemotherapy has finished, you will be given more saline through the drip.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.
 You may get some of the side effects we mention, but you are unlikely to get all of them.